 As an honorary Brummie, having lived in Birmingham for thirteen years, no happy playlist should be without this song.
 It makes me think of lying on a beach, cocktail in hand in glorious sunshine.

 4. A Little Respect – Erasure

-At the end of last year a video of a group of passengers singing this song on a London Tube platform went viral.
+A few years ago a video of a group of passengers singing this song on a London Tube platform went viral.
 Why?
 Because it’s an awesome song, guaranteed to bring a smile to anybody’s face on a dull day.